 The campaign, “Pour More Milk,” is an integrated Hispanic campaign which includes the following:

 - Spokespeople: (Registered Dietitian Sue Nui Escoba & Pediatrician Dr. Ilan Shapiro).

 - TV Network Integrations – Despierta América and Un Nuevo Día.

 - Influencers – Chef Lorena García sharing nutritional messages on radio and digital ads, in-store signage, social media, and website and PR events.

 - Website Content – Fuertesconleche.com

-This program is turnkey and available for your use to help grow your milk sales not only during Hispanic National Heritage month, but throughout the year.
+This program is turnkey and available for your use to help increase your milk sales not only during Hispanic National Heritage month but throughout the year.

 We are curious!
 How often do you drink milk?